Meet the 2025 Guest Authors

 • Dennis Tafoya

-Dennis Tafoya is the author of three crime novels set in and around Philadelphia.
+Dennis Tafoya lives near Philadelphia and is the author of three crime novels set in and around the city, including Dope Thief, developed for Apple TV by Peter Craig and Ridley Scott.
 His short stories have appeared in magazines and anthologies such as Philadelphia Noir and Best American Mystery Stories.
-His work has been nominated for multiple awards and been optioned for film and television.
+His work has been nominated for multiple awards and optioned for film and television.

 • Francene Kaplan